kasslent/clc-digital-skills/_lessons/module-5.1.md

 A common use for jQuery is selecting an HTML object and applying an effect or action to it.
 The `$()` function takes a single value: a string containing a selector that is similar to how items are selected in CSS.

-To select all the paragraphs on the page, use `p` as the seletor.
+To select all the paragraphs on the page, use `p` as the selector.
 It is contained in quotes because it is a string.

     $("p");